jim-plus/llm-abliteration/README.md

 python measure.py -m <path_to_your_model> -o <output_file>
 ```
 Carefully curate your prompt datasets to obtain better results.
-Prompts in this repository are for illustrative purposes only.
-You can specify prompt dataset files.
+You can explicitly specify prompt dataset files, either as local files or on HuggingFace.
 ```shell
 python measure.py -m <path_to_your_model> -o <output_file> --data-harmful DATA_HARMFUL --data-harmless DATA_HARMLESS
 ```